vladidit/simple-search/README.md

 # Simple Search for Laravel #
-This package provides search argorithm for laravel projects.
-It\'s simple and clear.
+This package provides search algorithm for laravel projects.
+It's simple and clear.
 The magic is in using lemmas from query words, thanks for phpMorhy.

+### Required ###
+Laravel 5.*

 ### What Simple Search can do? ###